Photo by Kristyn Ulanday

 Please note there are no virtual workshops or on-site programming this month, and the Bank of America Art Lab is currently closed.

 What do you treasure?
 Dig deep with a new activity to do at home.
-This month’s featured activity will be available as free take-home art kits on-site at the ICA (quantities are limited), and available to download on the website beginning on 9/24.
+This month’s featured activity will be available as free take-home art kits on-site at the ICA (quantities are limited), and available to download on the website here.

 Looking for more activities to do at home?
 Dream big with these activities designed by artists near and far.